-Figure 118.
+Figure 124.
 The window for adding a rule for the MAC filter.

 Parameter Description Enable rule Move the switch to the right to enable the rule.
 Move the switch to the left to disable the rule.
 Action Select an action for the rule.
-Deny : Blocks access to the router's network for the device with the specified MAC address.
-Allow : Allows access to the router's network and to the Internet for the device with the specified MAC address when the rules on the Firewall / IP Filter page block access for this device.
+Deny: Blocks access to the router's network for the device with the specified MAC address even if the default mode allows access for all devices.
+Allow: Allows access to the router's network and to the Internet for the device with the specified MAC address even if the default mode denies access for all devices.
 MAC address The MAC address of a device from the router's LAN.
 You can enter the MAC address of a device connected to the router's LAN at the moment.
 To do this, select the relevant device from the drop-down list (the field will be filled in automatically).